Id-Aplus/SnakeMazeEscape/README.md

 You must outsmart enemies, collect food for ammo, and find the maze exit before you're caught!

-For full details, check out  → [See devlog.md](./devlog.md)
+For full details, check out  → [See devlog.md](./devlog.md) For issues and how I found a way around some, check out →  [See issues.md](./issues.md)

  Overview